Meet the Festival Orchestra Musicians

 Steven Lubiarz

-Calgary Philharmonic Orchestra
+Calgary Philharmonic

 Violin

-Steven Lubiarz, violin (February & March), joined the Second Violin section of the Calgary Philharmonic in 2003.
+Steven Lubiarz, violin, joined the Second Violin section of the Calgary Philharmonic in 2003.
 Previously, he was a member of the New World Symphony.
 He received his bachelor’s from DePauw University, studying with Dan Rizner, Stephen Boe, and Sebastian Gürtler.
 Steven earned his master’s at Roosevelt University’s Chicago College of Performing Arts as a student of Cyrus Forough and Joseph Golan.
 As chamber musician and soloist, he has performed in the Czech Republic, Austria, and throughout Japan.
 He is a member of the contemporary chamber group Ensemble Resonance and managing member of Bell’arte Strings.
 Mr. Lubiarz founded the Port Elizabeth Chamber Music Festival in Caseville (Mich.).
 He has taught in New York, Florida, Indiana, Michigan, Illinois, and Arizona, and continues on the faculty at the Mount Royal University Conservatory in Calgary.
 He also volunteers as a mentor with Big Brothers, Big Sisters of Calgary.
 Lubiarz performs on an 1897 Leandro Bisiach, a gift from his first teacher, the late Anne Dodge.
-This is his thirteenth year at Arizona Musicfest.
+This is his fourteenth year at Arizona Musicfest.

 Adelaide Federici